rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

     /// a secondary color.
     pub fn mix(c1: PrimaryColor, c2: PrimaryColor) -> SecondaryColor {
         // ...snip...
-#        SecondaryColor::Green
     }
 }
 ```

-<span class="caption">Listing 14-6: An `art` library with items organized into
+<span class="caption">Listing 14-5: An `art` library with items organized into
 `kinds` and `utils` modules</span>

 The front page of the documentation for this crate generated by `cargo doc`
-would look like Figure 14-7:
+would look like Figure 14-6:

 <img alt="Rendered documentation for the `art` crate that lists the `kinds` and `utils` modules" src="img/trpl14-07.png" class="center" />

-<span class="caption">Figure 14-7: Front page of the documentation for `art`
+<span class="caption">Figure 14-6: Front page of the documentation for `art`
 that lists the `kinds` and `utils` modules</span>

 Note that the `PrimaryColor` and `SecondaryColor` types aren’t listed on the